how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Avoid Fast Temperature Shifts

-Sudden temperature swings are a common cause of joint cracks because borosilicate glass resists thermal shock better than regular glass, but it still has limits when one area changes temperature much faster than another.
+Sudden temperature swings are a common cause of joint cracks.
+Borosilicate glass resists thermal shock better than regular glass, but it still has limits when one area changes temperature much faster than another.

 Rapid cooling or heating can create uneven expansion, and those internal stresses can show up as a crack line at the joint edge or along the joint reinforcement.

 Keep temperature changes gradual.
 Let warm glass return toward room temperature before rinsing with cold water, and avoid taking a piece from a cold car or porch straight into hot water or aggressive cleaning.
-The following habits can help in this regard:
+These habits help:

 • Rinse with lukewarm water first, then adjust warmer or cooler gradually